-So, we have brought some basics on the types of student VISA in USA and how you can apply for a student visa in the USA.
+So, we have brought some basics on the types of student visas in the USA and how you can apply for a student visa in the USA.

-- Apply to a SEVP approved University or College in US.
+- Apply to a SEVP-approved University or College in the US.

 - Issue Form I-20

 - Complete a US Student VISA Application and Visa application fee

 - Schedule a US student visa interview and attend it

 Student VISA process for the USA: Types of Student Visa